newsch/SoftSysAychTeeTeePee/notes.md

       start-line      = Request-Line | Status-Line
       ```
   - persistent connections
+- HTTP/2 sends data in frames/streams
-- HTTP/2 allows you to send more data than requested ()
+- HTTP/2 allows you to send more data than requested

 ### General C stuff
 - [argp and getopt for cmdline interfaces](https://stackoverflow.com/questions/9642732/parsing-command-line-arguments)